-- The borrower does not meet the basic eligibility qualifications for FHA-HAMP and Treasury FHA-HAMP or Special Loan Servicing and RD-HAMP, as applicable; - The borrower is no longer in good standing or the loan has been paid in full; or - The loan has not been reported to the Program Administrator through the HAMP Reporting Tool.
+- The servicer has not executed the SPA; - The servicer has reached its Program Participation Cap, as discussed in Section 1.5 of Chapter I; - The borrower does not meet the basic eligibility qualifications for FHA-HAMP and Treasury FHA-HAMP or Special Loan Servicing and RD-HAMP, as applicable; - The borrower is no longer in good standing or the loan has been paid in full; or - The loan has not been reported to the Program Administrator through the HAMP Reporting Tool.

-Furthermore, no incentives of any kind will be paid if the on FHA-HAMP modifications with effective dates on or after March 30, 2011 if the modified monthly mortgage payment does not achieve the target monthly mortgage payment ratio of 31 percent.
+Furthermore, no incentives of any kind will be paid on FHA-HAMP modifications with effective dates on or after March 30, 2011 if the modified monthly mortgage payment does not achieve the target monthly mortgage payment ratio of 31 percent.
 In accordance with FHA guidance, if a servicer cannot achieve the target monthly mortgage payment ratio of 31 percent, it should contact the FHA National Servicing Center for assistance.